dino-/wrk-nix-shell/README.md

 ## Synopsis

-A project to explore nix's various ways of getting shells with environments
+A project documenting some of nix's various ways of getting shells with environments

 ## Description

-The project serves as a testing place for me to learn nix features and also the scripts here can be used as templates, models and examples for making new things.
+The project serves as a testing place for me to get more familiar with nix.
+The scripts here can be used as templates or examples for starting new projects.

 ## Usage